mgcrea/node-tydom-client/README.md

 #### Simple example

-You can use the provided factory function to quickly get a working logger.
+You can use the provided factory function to quickly get a working client

-Will use debounced writes to InfluxDB by default (with `BufferedInfluxDB`).

 ```js
 import {createClient} from 'tydom-client';